SpencerLabAQ/AIPT/README.md

-### Replication Package for the paper

-*AI-driven Java Performance Testing: Balancing Result Quality with Testing Time*
+## AI-driven Java Performance Testing: Balancing Result Quality with Testing Time

----
 ### Dataset

 The dataset utilized in this paper is introduced in https://doi.org/10.1007/s10664-022-10247-x.